Frequently Asked Questions About Beach Installations & Maintenance

 What can I expect the depth of water to be after completion?

-- The MDEQ recognizes the depth of water being from the top of the muck to the level of the water.
+- Michigan’s EGLE (formerly MDEQ) recognizes the depth of water being from the top of the muck to the level of the water.

 - After a 6” depth of sand is installed over the fabric, the weight will immediately begin to compress the muck and further stabilize the beach.
 This compression process continues for approximately one year.